rubyworks/rulebow/README.md

 the rules in our example are simplistic and they make some basic assumptions about a project, so you will want to modify these to suite your needs (or dispose of them and write fresh).
-Nonetheless, this example provides some clear examples of the basics of writing Ergo scripts.
+Nonetheless, this example provides some clear examples of the basics of writing Fire scripts.

 In the example we first create a *state* called `update_manifest?`.
 It simply checks to see if the list of files in the project's MANIFEST